 It’s National Volunteer Week: a chance to celebrate the vital contribution of the almost six million Australian volunteers who collectively donate more than 600 million hours annually to help others.
-It’s also an opportunity for Meals on Wheels Australia to acknowledge the dedication of its 45,000-strong volunteer workforce, who bring nourishment, independence and connection to more than 200,000 vulnerable Australians each year.
+It’s also an opportunity for Meals on Wheels Australia to acknowledge the dedication of its 45,000-strong volunteer workforce.
+These legends bring nourishment, independence and connection to more than 200,000 vulnerable Australians each year.

-President of Meals on Wheels Australia, Sharyn Broer, says without volunteers, the work of Meals on Wheels simply would not be possible: “The last 18 months has been particularly challenging for Meals on Wheels services, however, the resilience and commitment of our incredible volunteer workforce has proved itself second to none,” she says.
+President of Meals on Wheels Australia, Sharyn Broer, says without volunteers, the work of Meals on Wheels simply would not be possible.
+“The last 18 months have been particularly challenging for Meals on Wheels services,” she says.
+“However, the resilience and commitment of our incredible volunteer workforce has proved itself second to none.”

 “From dealing with bushfires and floods to the COVID-19 pandemic, our volunteers stood up and continued to deliver our essential service at a time where it was needed most.

-This year’s National Volunteer Week theme “Recognise.
+This year’s National Volunteer Week theme is “Recognise.
 Reconnect.
-Reimagine” acknowledges that it’s time to celebrate and thank volunteers for the vital role they play in our lives, to reconnect to what’s important by giving our time to help others and ourselves, and to explore how we can better support volunteers and the communities they help.
+Reimagine”.
+It acknowledges that it’s time to celebrate and thank volunteers for the vital role they play in our lives.
+But also to reconnect to what’s important by giving our time to help others.
+Above all, it’s a chance to explore how we can support volunteers and the communities they help.

 “Many of our customers say seeing the friendly smile of our volunteers at their doorstep and having a conversation is more important to them than the meal.”

 At a time where COVID-19 was causing feelings of loneliness and uncertainty, Meals on Wheels volunteers played a critical role in reducing social isolation and preventing malnourishment.
-Evidence has also shown that volunteering can improve psychological wellbeing, and can even provide a potential pathway to employment.
+Evidence has also shown that volunteering can improve psychological wellbeing.
+It can even provide a potential pathway to employment.

-If you’d like to make a difference in your community, get in touch with your local service today by contacting your state or territory peak body.
-For more information about Meals on Wheels Australia, head to mealsonwheels.org.au
+If you’d like to make a difference in your community, contact your local service by contacting your state or territory peak body.
+To find out more information about Meals on Wheels Australia, head to mealsonwheels.org.au